admin-shell-io/submodel-templates/help_and_materials/README.md

 On top level, the repo organizes a linear list of Submodel templates.
 For each of these Submodel templates, multiple versions are foreseen by the folder structure.
 Versioning follows semantic versioning, with version (breaking changes) and revision (non-breaking changes).

-For each Submodel template, the following information is provided:
+For each Submodel template (SMT), the following information is provided:

 ### README.md